Using the Sigrid CI client scripts

 for NPM libraries, build output (e.g./target/

-option can be used to map multiple repositories to the same Sigrid system.
-Refer to the documentation on mapping repositories to systems for more information. - Include can be used to narrow down the upload to specific folders and/or files.
+- Include can be used to narrow down the upload to specific folders and/or files.
 In addition, exclude can be used to exclude files and folders from the included folders.

 - Folders should always be surrounded by ‘/’ characters